Amsterdam-Team/The-Cute-Tudee/.github/pull_request_template.md

 ## Checklist
 Please ensure the following tasks are completed:

-- [ ] Code has been properly documented.
+- [ ] My code follows the code style of this project
 - [ ] Changes have been tested manually and verified.
 - [ ] PR includes at most one single feature.